abrman/lol-profile-data-scraper/README.md

 **Utility:**
-⚫ Large screenshot support:
+🟢 Large screenshot support:
-Implement support for skin & loot libraries that span in height over 32767px Until then, it's better to use smallest client possible (Ctrl + [-]) to downscale.
+Implement support for skin & loot libraries that span in height over 32767px (canvas height limit in most modern browsers)

 **Extra:**
 ⚫ ALL OUT KDA Seraphine has 3 forms